break-through-cancer/btc-module-catalog/README.md

-> THIS REPOSITORY IS SHAMELESS AND SIMPLIED COPY FROM NF-CORE MODULES.
+> THIS REPOSITORY IS A SHAMELESS AND SIMPLIFIED COPY OF NF-CORE MODULES.
 THEREFORE, IT IS UNDER ACTIVE DEVELOPMENT.

 A repository for hosting [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) module files containing tool-specific process definitions and their associated documentation.